shrey141102/PythonProjects/README.md

 ### Snake Game
 Take a nostalgic trip to the retro gaming era with a classic Snake Game.
 Dive into event-driven programming and handling user input.

+### Type Speed Test
+Get ready to test your typing speed with this simple application.
+Choose your difficulty level and start typing!
+The project is based on simple GUI using tkinter.

 ### Turtle Crossing Game
 This project is a Mini-Game in Python, following OOP and using the Turtle module.
 The goal of this game is to help a turtle to cross the street.